AmirAliShar/Buildables-AI-Internship/week01/README.md

 LLM Token & Cost Info – Get tokens used and approximate cost for generation.

-Environment Variables – API keys are stored securely with .env.
+Environment Variables – API keys are stored securely in the .env file.

 🛠️ Installation